-Work has started on building a new Compasses Bridge that will enable part of the Wey & Arun Canal in Surrey to be fully opened to boats for the first time in more than 150 years.
+Work is now well advanced on creating the new Compasses Bridge that will enable part of the Wey & Arun Canal in Surrey to be fully opened to navigation again.

 Having carried out preparatory earthworks and built a working platform of compacted clay and crushed stone, our contractors will be drilling holes into the ground and forming the concrete piles which will support the new bridge.

 The piling work is due to begin on Monday, July 20, after which the actual bridge construction can start.